proplot-dev/proplot/docs/why.rst

 Why ProPlot?
 ============

-Matplotlib is a wonderful and incredibly powerful plotting package used by academics and data scientists far and wide.
-But certain parts of the matplotlib API can be cumbersome or repetitive for "power users":
+Matplotlib is a wonderful, extremely powerful plotting package used by academics and data scientists far and wide.
+But certain parts of the API tend to be cumbersome or repetitive for "power users":

 * Users who need to make very rich, complex figures.
 * Users who want to finely tune their annotations and plot aesthetics.
-* Users who don't even perform *that* much customization, but they make plots nearly every day.
+* Users who make plots nearly every day.

-Unfortunately, many of these issues are difficult to resolve owing to design choices and backwards compatibility considerations.
+Unfortunately, many of these issues are difficult to resolve in matplotlib itself owing to design choices, backwards compatibility considerations, or just matters of priority.

-As an independent matplotlib wrapper, ProPlot's core mission is to tackle these issues and provide "power users" with a smoother plotting experience.
-This page enumerates the stickiest of these limitations and describes how ProPlot addresses them.
+As an independent wrapper, ProPlot's core mission provide power users with a smoother plotting experience.
+We do so by *expanding* upon the matplotlib API rather than developing an entirely separate API.
+This page enumerates the stickiest limitations of the default API and describes how ProPlot addresses them.

 ..